 In response to genomic stress, cancer cells develop addictions to specific signaling events that continually transmit a message of growth, overriding the regulatory balance of healthy cell development.
 These dependencies take root in the redundant signaling networks resident to normal cells and are the key to precise diagnosis and treatment.

 Example: MM-151 >

 Overexpression and/or constitutive activation of the EGFR receptor is a driving force for multiple types of cancer.
 These classes of cancers are effectively addicted to EGFR signaling for their continuous growth and proliferation.
 MM-151 is an investigational product consisting of three monoclonal antibodies that bind to EGFR and inhibit both ligand dependent and independent signaling.
 The result is a near complete inhibition of the addictive signals driving these cancers.

 The tumor micro-anatomy describes the physiology of the tumor itself as well as the environment outside of a cancer cell and its role in the production of tumors.
 The micro-anatomy includes the involvement of the vasculature, immune system, extracellular factors, interaction with non-cancer cell types and neighboring tissues.
 Understanding how their collective role affects tumor development can help optimize drug delivery and potential efficacy.

 Example: MM-398 >

 For a cancer therapy to be effective, it must have adequate access to the tumor.
-MM-398 is an investigational liposome encapsulated formulations of cytotoxics, which are designed to target and accumulate in tumors, while simultaneously minimizing exposure to healthy non-target tissues.
-We believe that this ability to deposit directly in the tumor environment could result in a higher therapeutic window and the delivery of greater levels of irinotecan than can be achieved with conventional administration.
+Our liposomal products are investigational liposome encapsulated formulations of cytotoxics, which are designed to target and accumulate in tumors, while simultaneously minimizing exposure to healthy non-target tissues.
+We believe that this ability to deposit directly in the tumor environment could result in a higher therapeutic window and the delivery of greater levels of cytotoxics than can be achieved with conventional administration.